AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/06_BitLocker_Deployment_Intune.md

 ---

 > 📡 This structure ensures controlled, tested, and secure deployment of BitLocker encryption across the enterprise, meeting both compliance and operational excellence standards.

+---

+## Conclusion

+By following this structured approach—starting with a test group, creating dynamic device groups, configuring detailed BitLocker policies, and assigning policies through Intune—you can confidently deploy BitLocker at scale.
+This method safeguards sensitive data, enforces compliance, and integrates seamlessly into your existing cloud or hybrid device management strategy.